Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 > A token/handle representing the system state.
 Lets us roll back to the state when the token was generated.
 May or may not directly expose state information.

 Snapshot of the state for a certain point in time of a system.

+## Observer

+> An observer is an object that wishes to be informed about events happening in the system.
+The entity generating the events is an observable.